-Gastroenteritis, or stomach flu as it is commonly called, is an illness caused by a virus.
-This illness is often called ‘intestinal flu’ or stomach flu since the virus mainly affects the stomach and intestines with nausea and diarrhea.
-Though the symptoms can vary from person to person, generally gastroenteritis is marked by loose stools or watery diarrhea.
+Gastroenteritis or stomach flu, as it is commonly called, is an illness caused by a virus.
+This illness is often called ‘intestinal flu’ or stomach flu since the virus mainly affects the stomach and intestines.
+Though these can vary from person to person, generally gastroenteritis is marked by loose stools or watery diarrhea and nausea.
 It is important to know that is often called the stomach flu is technically gastroenteritis, it is NOT a flu, and is NOT related to what we commonly call “the flu.”
 Also, you are not protected from the “stomach flu” by getting an annual flu shot.

-Although stomach flu is not serious in a health person, it can cause life threatening dehydration or electrolyte imbalance in the very young, old, ill or weak.
+Although stomach flu is not serious in a healthy individual, it can cause life threatening dehydration or electrolyte imbalance in the very young, old, ill or weak.

 Symptoms of Gastroenteritis (Stomach Flu)